mpopeil/coresresearch/CODE_OF_CONDUCT.md

 ## Reporting Guidelines and Options

 If you are subject to or witness unacceptable behavior, or have any other concerns, please notify Dr. DeCaluwe or other responsible parties as soon as possible.

 ### a.
 Report Violations Directly to the PI

 #### i.
 Open reporting
-You can report directly to Dr. DeCaluwe directly, either via email (decaluwe@mines.edu) or by visiting his office (Brown Building W410 B).
+You can report directly to Dr. DeCaluwe, either via email (decaluwe@mines.edu) or by visiting his office (Brown Building W410 B).

 #### ii.
 Via Google form (anonymous option)
 You can also report a violation by submitting a complaint via [google form](https://docs.google.com/forms/d/e/1FAIpQLSc8ATTkx-tYL4IDD9ij7GMTX5P3UvaXZeD34gPcfg2L22AEHw/viewform?usp=pp_url).

-This form gives you the option of either incluing your contact information or reporting anonymously.
+This form gives you the option of either including your contact information or reporting anonymously.

 ### b.
 Other Reporting Options
 Additionally, community organizers and Mines personnel are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.